flowroute/flowroute-numbers-php/README.md

 ###InboundRoutesController<a name=inboundco></a>

-The Inbound Routes Controller contains the methods required to view all of your existing inbound routes and to create new inbound routes.
+The InboundRoutesController supports the methods required to view all of your existing inbound routes and to create new inbound routes.
 Methods must be added to a PHP file and that file run from a command line.
 For example, you can create a **routes.php** file that must contain the following information:

 	<?php